 Fearful avoidants of all the attachment styles are the most likely to react to a break-up with going no contact.
 They see no contact as a way to cope with control or discomforting emotions.
 Many fearful avoidants also see no contact as a way test if you will miss them.
 They see how long before you contact them as a test of how much you love them.
 And they also want you to chase them to prove to themselves that you love them.

 If a fearful avoidant leans avoidant, they’ll most likely stick to the no contact period and not contact you even if they miss you.
-If a fearful avoidant leans anxious, they may not be able to go through with a 30 days no contact period.
+If a fearful avoidant leans anxious, they may not be able to go through with a 30 days or even 21 days no contact period.
 The part of their attachment style that desires contact and connection (even if they fear it) will override their attempts to do ‘no contact’; and they will contact you.

 Fearful avoidants are also more likely than all the other attachment styles to block you but leave one line of communication open for you to reach out, or block you and unblock you several times (see: Why Did My Fearful Avoidant Ex Block and Then Unblock Me?)